JoeTomkinson/CommonToggleButtonUI/README.md

 # CommonToggleButtonUI
-Simple Windows 11 compatible UI for keyboard buttons that typicall toggle a state.
+Simple Windows 11 compatible UI for keyboard buttons that typically toggle a state.